xiaodaigh/TraitWrappers.jl/README.md

 ### Using `TraitWrappers.jl`

-This is an example implementing an Iterable that is [`HasEltype()`](https://docs.julialang.org/en/v1/manual/interfaces/).
+This is an example implementing an Iterable that has the trait [`HasEltype()`](https://docs.julialang.org/en/v1/manual/interfaces/).
 The Holy Trait implementation looks like this

 ```julia
 using Base: HasEltype